Anissoft/nodejs-echo/README.md

 start({ port: 4901, secret: 'any-string' });
 ```

+> Parameter `secret` should match `-s` parameter in start ui command.
+>
-> Parameter `secret` is optional but highly recommended to use in public networks
+> It's optional but highly recommended to use in public networks

 The best practice is to place the above code in a separate file (e.g. echo.js) and import it in your application's entry point (e.g. index.js).